nluedtke/linux_kernel_cves/README.md

-Below is a list of definitions for certain strings you might see in a stream report. **The only CVEs that should appear in the stream document are ones that potentially effect that stream.** (ie. ones that were not fixed prior to the first release version and were not introduced after the release version) If no fixing commit is known for a CVE, then by default it is assumed to present in all streams after it was introduced.
+Below is a list of definitions for certain strings you might see in a stream report. **The only CVEs that should appear in the stream document are ones that potentially affect that stream.** (ie. ones that were not fixed prior to the first release version and were not introduced after the release version) If no fixing commit is known for a CVE, then by default it is assumed to present in all streams after it was introduced.